Running with Dystonia

 Feb 2021 I saw a Movement Neurologist at Vandy who suggested trying Parkinsons meds (didn't notice anything) and then tried Botox in 2 muscles.
 Kept it easy on the roads, ran a few times easy on the grass a week.
 Coordination was improving by miles 3-4 most runs.

-May 2021- Decided to try running everyday.
+May 2021- Decided to try running a little everyday.
 Got one more Botox treatment (this time 3 muscles).
 Still wasn't sure if Botox was doing anything but the coordination was still slowly improving from January the longer I ran.
-Seemed to be good by 2-3 miles most days!
+Seemed to be good by 2-3 miles most days.

 Sept 2021- Decided to skip the next Botox shot.
-My symptoms were gone by 1-2 miles and didn't want to have too many in short amount of time.
+My symptoms were gone by 1-2 miles and didn't want to have too many injections in a short amount of time.

 Oct 2021-Made it to Boston!
 Running continued to go well.
-I was able to do my highest mileage ever -reached 80 mpw.. but limited how many marathon paced workouts I did..and avoided strides and anything faster than 10K pace.
+I was able to do my highest mileage ever -reached 70 mpw.. but limited how many marathon paced workouts I did..and avoided strides and anything faster than 10K pace.
 I was afraid to go too fast and bring on more symptoms.
 I actually ran a marathon PR 3:08!
-Felt on top of the world that day...despite some heavy cramping in the quads for 8+ miles.
-I only felt the foot for the first two miles!
+Felt on top of the world that day...despite some heavy cramping in the quads and some in calves for 8+ miles.
+I only felt the dystonia for the first two miles.

-Jan 2022 -Continued feeling some symptoms but better after a few miles.
-Ran Houston Marathon..got sick last 6 miles and threw up mile 25.
+Dec/Jan 2022 -Continued feeling some symptoms but better after a few miles.
+Ran Houston Marathon..got sick last 6 miles, calf also got really tight on me the last 8 miles.
 Just happy to finish.
 Ran a 3:23.
-Days off to recover tends to bring my symptoms back..Hopefully this will be short lived again.
-Barefoot running is getting to be a challenge because my toe occasionally drags and stubbing it while barefoot has been extremely painful.
+After racing my symptoms tend to come back..Hopefully this will be short lived again.
+Barefoot soccer field running is getting to be a challenge because my toe occasionally drags and stubbing it while barefoot has been extremely painful.
 Also the ankle buckling is becoming an issue if on uneven terrain.
 Going to go back to some run/walks, easy running and slow motor control exercises and hopefully be able to feel smooth again.

 Feb 2022 - Did a few run/walks and now have been running 4 days a week (4-6 miles a day) last couple weeks with a couple 7-8 milers.
 Dystonia symptoms are improving again already.